ank247/BlockChain/README.md

 9. Privacy:
 10.Calculation:

+# Company:
+1. Microsoft, 'combining products' provider, System Integrator to make a running use cases for start-ups and mediocre or below company.
+2. VMware, a system integrator, provides easy interface for product building.

 # Ideation[Patents]:
 1. Gold Miners(sooner PoW generator): Paid with incentives from needing nodes for transaction.
 Each nodes paid for less than or equal to ether transacted valued product with Gold Miners with extra bonus.
 The minter will be having high CPU-power node to earn more gold coin.

 2. Zero Knowledge of Proof(The Ant Problem): Trusted Network Synchronization based on previous data.